isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

        }
    }

-If any of the leases is malformed, no leases changes are applied to the lease database.
+If any of the leases are malformed, no lease changes are applied to the lease database.
 If the leases are well-formed but there is a failure to apply any of the lease changes to the database, the command continues to be processed for other leases.
 All the leases for which